Malcolm Shepherd, 2nd Baron Shepherd: Early life

-Born in Blackburn, Lancashire, Malcolm Shepherd was educated at the Lower School of John Lyon and the Friends' School, now known as Walden School, an independent school in the market town of Saffron Walden in Essex.
+Born in Blackburn, Lancashire, Malcolm Shepherd was educated at the Lower School of John Lyon and the Friends' School, an independent school in the market town of Saffron Walden in Essex.
 He was commissioned in the Royal Army Service Corps in 1941 and served in North Africa, Sicily and Italy rising to the rank of Captain and transferring to what was known as 'Special Services'.
 Initially his mother and father were against him joining the Army because of their pacifist convictions.

 After the end of the Second World War, Shepherd, together with his wife Allison, went to Singapore as an employee of a British trading company.
 Later Shepherd purchased majority shares in the firm of Fielding, Brown and Finch working in Malaya and Singapore.
 When his father died in 1954, he took six months leave, came to the UK to settle his father's affairs and made his maiden speech in the House of Lords before returning to the Far East and resuming his business career.
 In 1958, his company headquarters moved to London and Shepherd moved himself and his family to the UK.